 First things first, the most important job to keep your lawn healthy is to aerate it by removing small plugs of soil.
 This lets water and nutrients into the earth more easily, improves soil drainage and leaves space for roots to grow.
 You can most likely rent an aerating appliance (but make sure it removes plugs of soil rather than just making holes with spikes as this is better for your lawn).
 Spring or autumn is the best time of year to aerate the soil when it’s still nice and moist, but the grass is growing fast to fill in the holes.

 Reseed Your Lawn

-After aerating the soil and sowing seeds spread a thin top layer of compost about a quarter of an inch thick across your lawn.
+After aerating the soil and sowing seeds, spread a thin top layer of compost about a quarter of an inch thick across your lawn.
 Compost is very good for grass; just one teaspoon contains a billion beneficial microorganisms.
-So just think how beneficial a coating across your whole lawn will be!
+So just think how great a coating across your whole lawn will be!
 Covering the grass seeds with compost will help seal in moisture for growth (as well as helping prevent the seeds from being eaten by hungry birds!)

 Trim Bushes and Trees

-Grass loves the sunshine, just watch it shoot up in spring when the sun first starts to poke its head from behind the clouds.
+Grass loves the sunshine.
+Just watch it shoot up in spring when the sun first starts to poke its head from behind the clouds.
 Trimming back your trees and hedges so they don’t cast too much shade will help your grass grow and also help wind circulate around your garden keeping your lawn cool.